 Individuals are expected to abide by state and federal laws and regulations as well as University policies.
 Furthermore, a JSU employee cannot be compelled by a supervisor or University official to violate a law or University policy.
 In the interest of the University and its faculty, staff, and students, Individuals who have knowledge of specific acts which they reasonably believe violate the law or University policy are strongly encouraged to disclose those acts to an appropriate University official.
-Deans, directors, department/unit heads and other administrators who have knowledge of specific acts which they reasonably believe violate the law or University policy are strongly the law or University policy must disclose those acts to an appropriate University official.
+Deans, directors, department/unit heads, other administrators and personnel who have knowledge of specific acts which they reasonably believe violate the law or University policy must disclose those acts to an appropriate University official.

-This policy supplements the existing Mississippi Code Ann. §§ 25-9-171 through 25-9-177 and Section 1553 of the federal American Recovery and Reinvestment Act (ARRA) of 2009 (Public Law 11 1-5), and protects reporting Individuals who make a good faith report (as defined in section I., b., of this policy) from retaliatory academic or employment action including reprisal in annual reviews or tenure and promotion decisions, discharge, reassignment, demotion, suspension, harassment, or other discrimination.
+This policy supplements the existing University policies 1.8, 6.2 and the Mississippi Code Ann. §§ 25-9-171 through 25-9-177 and Section 1553 of the federal American Recovery and Reinvestment Act (ARRA) of 2009 (Public Law 11 1-5) and protects reporting Individuals who make a good faith report from retaliatory academic or employment action including reprisal in annual reviews or tenure and promotion decisions, discharge, reassignment, demotion, suspension, harassment, or other discrimination.